walofficial/wal-react-native/README.md

 ## Local Development

 For local backend development, it is recommended to use `pnpm start` to run the app without tunneling.
 This provides a direct connection to your local backend services.

-## Push Notifications

-This project uses push notifications for both Android and iOS platforms.
-The required configuration files are:

-- `google-services.json`: Required for Android push notifications (development and production)
-- `GoogleService-Info.plist`: Required for iOS push notifications (development and production)

-These files should be properly configured for each environment (development and production).